Maritime object classification with SAR imagery using quantum kernel methods: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we investigate the efficacy of quantum kernel methods in maritime object classification using SAR imagery from the Sentinel-1 sensor for the purposes of IUU fishing surveillance.
-Specifically, using both real GRD and complex SLC chip images, we compare the performance of a variety of quantum kernels with classical linear, Laplacian, and RBF kernels.
+Specifically, using both real GRD and complex SLC chip images, we compare the performance of a representative collection of quantum kernels with classical linear, Laplacian, and RBF kernels.
+We restrict the comparison to be between just kernel based models so that the comparison is as fair and meaningful as possible.
 The results show that quantum kernels can obtain competitive learning performance metric values, either matching or exceeding those obtained with the classical kernels.
-This suggests that quantum kernels may provide opportunities for quantum-enhanced learning, supporting global efforts to combat IUU fishing.
-However, the specific kernel we trialled with the complex SAR data did not perform competitively, suggesting that it may not be an effective choice to exploit the phase information available in the complex SLC chips.
+This suggests that quantum kernels may provide opportunities for quantum-enhanced learning, supporting efforts to combat IUU fishing.

+However, performance is not uniform across all settings.
+The CRyRz1DSt kernel applied to the complex SLC data does not perform competitively and exhibits strong overfitting.
+This suggests that, under the PCA-based preprocessing pipeline, the kernel is not effectively exploiting the phase information present in the complex SLC data.
+More generally, the results indicate diminishing returns when increasing the number of principal components (and hence qubits), including in the GRD-based experiments.
+This suggests that simply increasing the feature dimension under the current encoding scheme is unlikely to yield substantial improvements in classification performance.
+Overall, the results demonstrate that competitive performance with quantum kernel methods is achievable in this setting, but highlight the importance of encoding and preprocessing choices.

-This work naturally lends itself to several possible directions for future research.
-First, performance may be improved by increasing the number of qubits used in the quantum kernels.
-For example, the quantum kernels applied to the \texttt{is\_vessel} task performed best with 12 qubits, which is the largest number trialled in this work (see Table~\ref{tab:Vessel_Results_Hyperparameters}).
-To this end, it may be valuable to implement the quantum kernels on real hardware with larger numbers of qubits, or to simulate the circuits using approximate tensor network methods, given that the circuits are shallow and one-dimensional in nature.
+The work naturally lends itself to several possible directions for future research.
+First, despite numerical evidence to the contrary, improved performance achieved by increasing the number of qubits used in the quantum kernels cannot be ruled out.
+For example, the quantum kernels applied to the GRD \texttt{is\_vessel} datasets performed best with 12 qubits, suggesting that further exploration of higher qubit counts may be worthwhile.
+However, we could not extend our analysis further in this direction due to computational constraints.
+In addition, evaluating the performance of these models on real quantum hardware would provide valuable insight into their practical robustness.